 - The Human Rights Campaign has put together an array of resources for everyone on myriad aspects of LGBTQ+ lives, from coming out to aging, from being set internationally to being amongst communities of colour.
 They also have a LGBTQ+ scholarships database.

 - The LGBT Foundation has prepared this important good practice ethical guide to researching LGBT communities and issues.

 - In June 2019, a committee on the status of LGBTQ+ individuals in the economic profession was set up and offers a range of resources including a newsletter focussing on LGBTQ+ research and researchers and a series of webinars.

 - Another study, published in Research & Ethics in 2017, looks at some of the ethical challenges of conducting studies with vulnerable populations including LGBTQ+ communities.

 - Interested in law and history?
 This interactive map created by the United Nations’ Free & Equal campaign tells the story of the right to love (if you’re gay) worldwide.

-- A recent report card prepared in 2020 by Human Rights Watch brings some (rather bleak) examples of the injustices lesbian, gay, bisexual, transgender, and queer people still face in many parts of the developed and developing world.
+- A report card prepared in 2020 by Human Rights Watch brings some (rather bleak) examples of the injustices lesbian, gay, bisexual, transgender, and queer people still face in many parts of the developed and developing world.